 Before you start prepping for your pup, think about your dog’s capabilities, the location where you live, and the most likely disaster you will face.

-- A 14-year-old lab with a bum leg and bad eyes will be dependent on you for survival and may not be able to bug out.
+A 14-year-old lab with a bum leg and bad eyes will be dependent on you for survival and may not be able to bug out or will put your group in so much danger you’ll have to make some tough decisions.

-- If you are located in an urban area, your dog will be more dependent on you than if you live in the woods.
+In an urban area, your dog will be more dependent on you for food and water than in the woods.

-- Most Likely Disaster: Consider the most likely disaster as you plan and how you will react.
+Consider the most likely disaster as you plan for survival.
+How you will get out of dodge with your dog(s.)

 How Many Calories Does My Dog Need Per Day?